COVID-19-electronic-health-system/Coronalytics/covid_on_social/social_README.md

 - subreddits dedicated to coronavirus symptom discussion (if these actually exist) or for patients who have other health conditions separate from COVID

-- instagram/facebook communities for patients with coronavirus or non-coronavirus health conditions
+- other instagram/facebook communities for patients with coronavirus or non-coronavirus health conditions

 - any other social media or chat platforms you can think of, please add them to the list!